SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference: Illustration

-1. The state-of-the-art LLM-based, \underline{\bf Single-pass} approach, \code{nl2postcond}~\cite{nl2postcond}, generated the postconditions ensuring that the return value is either -1 or a positive integer from the input list, thereby satisfying the condition (1).
+1. The state-of-the-art LLM-based, {\bf single-pass} approach, \code{nl2postcond}~\cite{nl2postcond}, generated the postconditions ensuring that the return value is either -1 or a positive integer from the input list, thereby satisfying the condition (1).
 However, none of the conditions (2)--(4) was generated.

-2. {\bf \underline{Feedback-driven Multi-Turn Approaches}.} Prior work suggests that the feedback helps LLMs ground their generations more effectively~\cite{gehring2025rlef}.
+2. {\bf Feedback-driven Multi-Turn Approaches}.
+Prior work suggests that the feedback helps LLMs ground their generations more effectively~\cite{gehring2025rlef}.
 Building on this, we integrated feedback into the process by explicitly indicating which generated constraints were incorrect or non-discriminative.
 Thus, we propose the following two feedback-driven Multi-Turn approaches:

-{\bf Greedy Multi-Turn.} The first approach employed a simple feedback mechanism in which Llama 4 Scout {\em repeatedly attempted to produce a correct postcondition} until all test cases passed and a desired completeness is reached, using feedback from previous failed attempts.
+{\bf Greedy Multi-Turn.} The first one is {{\em a feedback-guided, test-driven iterative prompting for refinement}}.
+We employed a simple feedback mechanism in which the LLM {\em repeatedly attempted to produce a correct postcondition} until all test cases passed and a desired completeness is reached, using feedback from previous failed attempts.
 This feedback includes either binary pass/fail signals or syntax errors.
 The iterative process enabled the model to progressively cover the condition (1) in the first attempt, the condition (2) in the second, and the condition (3) in the third, eventually combining them into a single assertion by the fourth attempt.
 Within the 12-attempt limit, the model focused predominantly on these three conditions, but failed to generate the condition (4).
-The generated assertions consistently began with \code{assert return\_value == -1 or ...}, a pattern that could be trivially satisfied by faulty code returning $-1$ in all cases.
+The generated assertions consistently began with \code{assert return\_value == -1} or ..., a pattern that can be trivially satisfied by faulty code returning -1 in all~cases.

 {\bf Exploratory Multi-turn.} In real-world learning, students rarely solve complex problems correctly in a single attempt.
 Effective learners instead ask clarifying questions, explore partial solutions, and test their understanding before committing to a final answer.
 This differs from blindly retrying after a “try again” signal, and from single-pass solving without refinement.
 Inspired by this, we propose Exploratory Multi-turn for postcondition generation, where the LLM acts not as a code-to-code generator but as an \textbf{active reasoner}.
 It autonomously explores intermediate reasoning paths, probes partial answers, internalizes feedback, and decides when it has enough evidence to produce the result.